Chakradhar-Jeereddy/kubernetes-administrator/Domain 1 - Core Concepts/01_chakraNotes.md

   - Extensively used in production environment
   - Wrapper on top of replicaset
   - Overcomes the disadvantage of replica set.
+  - Extends and enhances the functionality of replica set and adds new properties.
   - Challange 1:
      - Maintains the current state of the running pod.
      - Changes applied to replicaset will not apply to running pods untill these are restarted.